LimePoint/opschain-docs/docs/getting-started/developer.md

+---
+sidebar_position: 2
+description: Learn about the `actions.rb` file, the heart OpsChain changes.
+---

-# Getting started - developer edition
+# Developer edition

 The `actions.rb` in the project Git repository is the core of an OpsChain change.
 After following this guide you should understand: